 We are looking to place our puppies in happy PET homes to be the ultimate loving companions for the right families.
 If you have or a family member have allergies, you work extended hours or intend to vacation often without bringing your Cavalier this is the wrong breed for you and you may want to rethink getting a dog period.
 Cavaliers love to kiss you sit in your lap and be pampered and loved.

-If you are looking to show or breed expect to give references, yes I will contact them, let me know the name of your website, mentor/s etc. Im not looking to place my babies in breeding homes of those that I do not already work with know and trust, in general I will be keeping all show pups back for myself and/or friends so it is not likely that I will have such a pup available to breeders I do not know.
+If you are looking to show or breed expect to give references, yes I will contact them, give me a bit of your breeding history and knowledge level, let me know the name of your website, mentor/s etc. Im not looking to place my babies in breeding homes of those that I do not already work with know and trust, in general I will be keeping all show pups back for myself and/or friends so it is not likely that I will have such a pup available to breeders I do not know.

-I very rarely let my puppies leave me with Open AKC Breeding rights, they are adopted as companions as stated in the contract, if you wish to breed a dog you got from me, any puppies you produce will not be registrable with the AKC unless you are approved by me to open registration first you will need to have paid the extra fee for breeding/show rights and have proven to have had your dog tested once this info is returned to me after he/she is 24 months or older no exceptions I can open registration for you.
+I very rarely let my puppies leave me with Open AKC Breeding rights, they are adopted as companions as stated in the contract, if you wish to breed a dog you got from me, any puppies you produce will not be registrable with Open AKC unless you are approved by me to open registration.

 Our Puppies come with a 1 year Life Threatening genetic health guarantee.

 This covers genetic defects that are as stated “life threatening” within the first year of life.
 This does not cover issues such as umbilical hernia, spay and or neuter, grooming, normal pet maintenance, teeth pulling, over or under bites patellas etc. We do not cover any vet visits once the puppy leaves our care.
-I do not like having to state this so strongly but have had a couple of unreasonable requests over the last 20 some years in which a couple of people expected me to have their dog groomed, teeth pulled and 1 asked me to have their girl spayed for them (I do not force a spay or neuter clause this is a personal decision each owner must make with their pups health to be considered first) which is not my nor should be considered our responsibility.
+I do not like having to state this so strongly but have had a couple of unreasonable requests over the last 20 some years in which a couple of people expected me to have their dog groomed, teeth pulled and 1 asked me to have their girl spayed for them (I do not force a spay or neuter clause this is a personal decision each owner must make with their pups health to be considered first) which is not my nor should be considered our responsibility each pup is different and living situations vary.

 After leaving my care all dogs must be fed high quality foods and kept in good physical condition not over or under weight.

-Most of our puppies/dogs will be or can be registered with the AKC or CKC some may be eligible for dual registrations.
+Most of our puppies/dogs will be or can be registered with the AKC some may be eligible for dual registrations.

 Things to think about before getting a puppy.